Asian shares rebound as markets bet on coordinated policy stimulus

 Leaders in Europe, the Middle East and the Americas rolled out bans on big gatherings and stricter travel restrictions over the weekend as cases of the new coronavirus spread.

 Last week, bonds soared and stocks plunged in a risk-off trade.
-The S&P 500 index fell 11.5%, only its fifth double-digit weekly percentage drop since 1940.
+The S&P 500 index .SPX fell 11.5%, only its fifth double-digit weekly percentage drop since 1940. [.N]

 The yen was last down 0.2% at 108.28,